Change your A/C filter.

-4. Install shade or thermal curtains on sunny side windows of home or office; this also includes doors with glass panels.
+Install shades or thermal curtains on windows facing the sun.
+This includes doors with glass panels.

-Thermal insulating, energy-efficient curtains are available at reasonable prices at Walmart.com, BigLots.com, Amazon.com and more.
+Thermal insulating, energy-efficient curtains are available at reasonable prices at Walmart, BigLots, Amazon, and more.

-6. Do not run indoor clothes dryers during the heat of the day.
+Don’t run clothes dryers during the heat of the day.

-Or the dishwasher – or any appliance that generates heat.
+This includes running the dishwasher , or any appliance that generates heat for that matter.

-7. Turn down the a/c thermostat a couple degrees at night.
+Turn the thermostat down a couple degrees at night.

-You will sleep better – and the a/c must work less to cool your home during evening hours.
+You will sleep better, and the A/C works less to cool your home during evening hours.

-8. Use a Digital Thermostat.
-Digital Thermostats are more accurate and can be programmed to set different temperatures for specific times of the day.
+Digital thermostats are more accurate and can be programmed to different temperatures for specific times of the day.

-9. Maintain Your A/C!
-Like running a car for 100,000 miles without an oil change – never maintaining your air conditioner could mean a total a/c breakdown at the worst time.
+Like running a car for 100,000 miles without an oil change, not maintaining your air conditioner could mean a total A/C breakdown at the worst time.

-In times of extreme heat – an unused beach (or patio) umbrella can be re-purposed to provide shade for the outdoor unit.
-(However, be careful not to block or touch the coils.)
+In times of extreme heat, an unused beach or patio umbrella can be repurposed to provide shade for the A/C unit.
+Just be careful not to block or touch the coils.

 Thanks to Integrity Air Conditioning